 You’ve spent the last however many years, either on your own or with your partner, only socializing with other like minded travellers, usually at a time and place that agrees with you.

-Suddenly there are people everywhere, there are birthday parties to attend, christenings, weddings, and catch up dinners.
+Suddenly there are people everywhere demanding of your attention.
+There are birthday parties to attend, christenings, weddings, and catch up dinners.

 You feel stretched in all directions, and really you just want to crawl into the nearest hammock and shut the activity out.
 It is extremely overwhelming.